catamphetamine/libphonenumber-js/README.md

   * Assumes all phone numbers being `format`ted are internationally diallable, because that's the only type of phone numbers users are supposed to be inputting on websites (no one inputs short codes, emergency telephone numbers like `911`, etc.)
   * Doesn't parse phone numbers with extensions (again, this is not the type of phone numbers users should input on websites — they're supposed to input their personal mobile phone numbers, or home stationary phone numbers if they're living in an area where celltowers don't have a good signal, not their business/enterprise stationary phone numbers)
   * Doesn't distinguish between fixed line, mobile, pager, voicemail, toll free and other XXth century bullsh*t
-  * Doesn't format phone numbers for "out of country dialing", e.g. `011 ...` in the US (again, just use the `+...` notaion accepted worldwide for mobile phones)
+  * Doesn't format phone numbers for "out of country dialing", e.g. `011 ...` in the US (again, just use the `+...` notation accepted worldwide for mobile phones)

 ## Installation